kishore-work-hard/YOLOv4-Custom-Object-Detection/yolov4-in-pycharm/cfg/README.md

-This folder contains the trained weight for yolo-v4 Weight is trained using the google collab.
+This folder contains the cfg file for trained weight in yolo-v4 cfg + Weight is trained using the google collab.